Marco-Nanni99/Marco-Nanni99.github.io/project_1.md

 ### 5. Discussion

-This study reveals a trade-off between enhancing cooling capabilities and managing pressure losses as AR increases.
-Using a mass flow rate of 3.7 kg/s instead of the initial choice of 4 kg/s, with an aspect ratio of 6, will save 6% on pump power required, while still meeting the requirements of wall cooling and channles outlet pressure.
+- This study reveals a trade-off between enhancing cooling capabilities and managing pressure losses as AR increases.
+- Using a mass flow rate of 3.7 kg/s instead of the initial choice of 4 kg/s, with an aspect ratio of 6, **will save 6% on pump power required**, while still meeting the requirements of wall cooling and channles outlet pressure.

 ```javascript
 // Example of iterative method used in the study (bisection method for pressure drop)